Understanding More About an MRI Test and Exam

-A technologist who specializes in conducting MRI tests will usually be the one who does everything.
+A technologist who specializes in conducting the exam will usually be the one who does everything.
 If you come to the exam area with any wearable metal objects, they must be removed.
 Watches, hairpins, jewelry, hearing aids, dentures and anything else that has metal will have to be removed.
 The test uses a powerful magnet, and it’s dangerous to have any metal in the machine while the test is being done.

 If you have any implants (metallic implants) in your body, whether it’s a stent or anything else, you’ll have to tell our doctor of chiropractic at the time of your exam.
 Obviously, if you have a pacemaker or defibrillator or even a heart valve, it’ll be necessary to make us aware of these things.
-If you have a bone that has a metal pin in it or even dental work or braces, these are things that you need to mention to the radiology center or hospital where you get your MRI done and to us.
+If you have a bone that has a metal pin in it or even dental work or braces, these are things that you need to mention to the radiology center or hospital where you get your Magnetic Resonance Imaging done and to us.

 Some people can get very nervous if they are shut inside a very confined space.
 Having an MRI will require that you lie very still while the test is being done.
 For some, it’s necessary to take some medicine for them to relax enough to have this exam completed.
 In some locations, an open MRI is available and, if so, then it might be a consideration.